lsst-sqre/sqr-009/index.rst

 The QC Tier 0 database
 ----------------------

+For the QC Tier 0 DB, we opted for a relational database because the QC DBs will be deployed to the Oracle *consolidated database* as part of the LSST DAC.
+SQuaSH currently uses an instance of MySQL 5.7 deployed to Cloud SQL.
+We choose MySQL over MariaDB because of the support to JSON data types which are used in this implementation to make the database schema more generic.
+We store Job metadata, environment metadata as well as metric and specification properties as JSON blobs.

 Current SQuaSH database schema for QC Tier 0 tasks.
 This implementation supports multiple verification packages and multiple execution environments.

    * Entities:
       * ``env``, ``user``, ``job``, ``package``, ``blob``, ``measurement``, ``metric``, ``spec``
    * Relationships:
       * ``1 env : N jobs``
       * ``1 job : N packages``
-      * ``1 job : N blobs``
       * ``1 job : N measurements``
+      * ``M measurements : N data blobs``
       * ``1 metric : N specs``
       * ``1 metric : N measurements``